ursatile/css4eng/211-backgrounds-colors-and-composition.md

 You can combine multiple filters on a single element; if you do this, remember that filters are applied in the order they're defined; applying `contrast` after `blur` will produce a very different outcome to applying `blur` after `contrast`:

 {% example combined-filters.html elements="style" iframe_style="height: 14em;" %}

+Backdrop Filter

+And finally... backdrop filter.
+You know that cool translucent effect you sometimes see on things like Windows Terminal?

+Yeah.
+We can totally do that.

+{% example backdrop-filter.html elements="style,body" iframe_style="height: 20em;" %}